 8. Lone Wolf Defender

-This is another fun way to open and close your knife.
-The Defender is billed as a tactical gentleman’s folder with a 3.9-inch blade made from 154CM steel.
+It’s a fun and fluid action that adds some flair to the function.
+The Defender is marketed as a tactical gentleman’s folder, featuring a 3.9-inch blade made from 154CM steel.
+Stylish and smart.

 9. CRKT Snap Lock